How Can You Prevent Injury While Cycling?

 Summing Up!

-Health conscious people often prefer cycling over other modes of transport.
-However, cycling injuries can happen anytime.
+Health-conscious people often prefer cycling over other modes of transport.
+However, cycling injuries can happen at times.
 These injuries can be easily avoided if a person follows safety guidelines such as wearing a helmet, following traffic regulations, and maintaining the bike in a proper condition.

 Should you have any questions or require further clarification on the topic, please feel free to connect with our expert author Luke Ameen by leaving a comment below.
 We value your engagement and are here to assist you.